mehfuzh/lighter/readme.md

 You don't have to set the __MONGOLAB_URI / MONGO_URI__ manually since this is set automatically by cloud services.
 If you have mongo installed locally then you dont have to change it either unless you changed the default port.

+In addition, please set __NODE_ENV=production__ as you deploy your blog.
+By default the blog is refreshed with dummy posts each time the blog is deployed unless you set this varaible.

 ##Running tests

 Tests are written with mocha.
 It is required that mocha is installed globally: